 In this course, students will produce a one-act play as a part of a festival at the end of the semester.
 In this course, they create their own costumes, props, lighting/sound design, cast and run their own rehearsals, and try their hand in multiple jobs in the theatre space.
 Students will deepen their knowledge of acting techniques and try their hand at directing others.
 Analysis of play structure is a major component.
-Honors students should expect to work together on a production for the semester, completing a full production of a play and/or musical.
+Honors students should expect to work on at least one mainstage production for the semester, in addition to the class project of producing a full production of a play and/or musical.

 In this course, students will study musical theatre as an art form by participation in and the watching of musicals.
 They will research major collaborators, view movies, learn choreography, write lyrics, analyze music and films and sing Broadway songs.
 They will also work on and with the current production’s stagecraft.